ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_static_file_server.md

   * The default is 512 which means this directive can be removed from the configuration above.
 However, it is shown here to emphasize that if your deployment needs to sustain a large number of connections, this value needs to be increased (along with `worker_rlimit_nofile`).
 * [`sendfile`](https://nginx.org/en/docs/http/ngx_http_core_module.html#sendfile):
   * This directive allows Nginx to directly copy data from one file descriptor to another without copying the data into a buffer first.
 The elimination of this copy can boost performance.
-  * This is a common optimization that you will see in almost all Ngnix configurations.
+  * This is a common optimization that you will see in almost all Nginx configurations.
 * [`tcp_nopush`](https://nginx.org/en/docs/http/ngx_http_core_module.html#tcp_nopush):
   * This directive allows Nginx to send HTTP response headers along with file data in the same packet.
   * This is a common optimization and is suggested to be enabled when `sendfile` is enabled.